 Make sure your ISP allows it

 The first really big caveat is to make sure your ISP allows you to run a server.
-AT&T doesn’t care what you do with your DSL or U-Verse line, except they block port 25 so you can’t spam.
+AT&T doesn’t care what you do with your DSL, U-Verse, or Fiber line, except they block port 25 so you can’t spam.
 They were fine with me running webservers on ports 443 and 80.
 The workaround for e-mail alerts was to install a plugin that allowed WordPress to use my Gmail account.

 Charter Spectrum doesn’t allow servers on residential lines, period.
 They do allow it on a business subscription.
 With a business subscription, I haven’t run up against any port limitations.
 I need port 80, port 443, port 25, and sometimes port 22.
 All of those are open.

 You also want a fast-enough upstream connection.
 The faster your connection, the better search rankings you get.
 The upstream speeds on non-fiber options in my neighborhood are pretty anemic.
 I’ve noticed a bump in my traffic after upgrading to higher speeds.
 Hosting your own server is one possible justification for splurging on gigabit Internet.

 Make sure your ISP and electric company are reliable enough